 The course content is structured into sub-topical groups of lectures that are accompanied by Problem Sets.
 Problem Sets are designed to help the student master the course material.
-These problem sets completed as take-home assignments, but are graded.
-There are 3 Functional Genomics Research Assignments, which are designed to help the student integrate the concepts of physiology with functional genomics and human diseases of genetic origin.
-These Research Assignments are also completed as take-home assignments and are also graded.
+These problem sets are completed as take-home assignments, and are graded.

+There are 2 Functional Genomics self-guided Research Assignments, which are designed to help the student integrate the concepts of physiology with functional genomics and human diseases of genetic origin.
+These research assignments are also completed as take-home assignments and are also graded.